 JR Fenn is from the Central Appalachians.
 She’s made her home in coastal Alaska, the dry seas of the Big Bend in Texas, the cityscapes of London, Bangkok, Yangon, and Manhattan, and the southwestern peninsula of the United Kingdom.
-She writes about the web of relationships between humans, plants, animals, and places as they change over time.

 Image credit: Reggie Greene